-This recipe for Chipotle Mashed Sweet Potatoes was inspired by a recipe shared on celiac.com by Jefferson Adams.
+This recipe for Chipotle Mashed Sweet Potatoes was inspired by a recipe shared on celiac.com.
 I tweaked the amounts, made the recipe dairy free and refined sugar free, and used chipotle chili seasoning (fresh grinding it at the time of making the recipe) versus a whole chipotle pepper.
 I really love the results … mashed sweet potatoes that have a smoky cinnamon-type flavor versus a truly spicy kick.
 If you’re into spiciness, you can use more ground chipotle powder or you can use a whole chipotle pepper in adobo sauce.
 However, when using whole chipotle peppers, please be especially cautious and read labels because sometimes chipotle peppers in adobo sauce contain gluten.

 Again, I really think you’ll enjoy these mashed sweet potatoes.
 In fact, the only thing better than these Chipotle Mashed Sweet Potatoes might be Chipotle Mashed Sweet Potato Cakes made from the leftovers.
 That’s what’s on the gfe menu next!

 - 3 large sweet potatoes, cooked, preferably still hot

 - up to 2 tbsp coconut palm sugar (see notes)

 - ½ cup full-fat coconut milk, or more depending upon how you like your mashed potatoes (thick or thin)